Kuvelet/SQL_Purchasing_Optimization/README.md

 | P1003      | 177.12     | 2024-08-29 |
 | P1003      | 175.98     | 2025-01-05 |

-> **Note:** This table does not include all records from the actual dataset, with part numbers and pricing information modified for confidentiality.
+> **Note:** This table is a representative sample and does not include all records from the actual dataset.
+Part numbers and pricing information have been modified for confidentiality.